Vey Dharuvey

-Vey Dharuvey is a 2024 Indian Telugu-language action film written and directed by Naveen Reddy D, produced by Deva Raj Pothuru under Sai Teja Enteretainments.
-The film stars Sairam Shankar, Yasha Shiva Kumar, Sunil, and Deva Raj Pothuru.
+Vey Dharuvey is a 2024 Indian Telugu-language action comedy film written and directed by Naveen Reddy D, produced by Deva Raj Pothuru under Sai Teja Enteretainments.
+The film stars Sairam Shankar, Yasha Shivakumar, Sunil, and Deva Raj Pothuru.
 Music was scored by Bheems Ceciroleo with cinematography by Stish Mutyala and editing by S.B.
 Uddhav.

 Plot

 Under duress from his family, Shankar, a young guy from Karimnagar, relocates to Hyderabad in quest of work.
 He gets seduced by Shruti in Hyderabad, but when he learns a startling fact, his feelings for her take an unexpected turn.

 His connection to Fly Consultants CEO Satya Harishandra Prasad and his brother Banu is established by this disclosure, which sets off a sequence of events that serve as the main plot point.
 The remainder of the novel follows Shankar as he works through these revelations and pursues justice.